 Below, we look at some of the most popular influencer marketing platforms and the costs associated with leveraging each one.

-Say influencer, and most people – at least for now – will think of Instagram.
-And where there’s influencers, there’s marketing.
-Instagram influencer marketing has become a key part of many brands’ efforts – particularly if they’re trying to target certain demographics.
-Indeed, the platform seems tailormade for brands wishing to interact with prospective customers, with 90% of its 1 billion+ users following a brand.
-The total value of Instagram influencer marketing was pegged at $1.7 billion by Mediakix (March 2019)
+Say influencer, and most people – at least for now – will think of an Instagram influencer.
+And where there are influencers, there’s marketing.
+Instagram influencer marketing has become a key part of many brands’ efforts – particularly when they’re aiming to target certain demographics.
+Indeed, the platform seems tailor-made for brands wishing to interact with prospective customers, with 90% of its 1.1 billion+ users following a brand.
+In Q4 2020, the total value of Instagram influencer marketing reached $8 billion.

 Naturally, we have seen prices rise in proportion as the platform has become ever more indispensable.
-And influencers have become more confident of their power to shift products for brands, as this form of marketing moved from informal arrangements to a central pillar of long-term strategy.
-Obviously, for the last 1.5 year COVID-19 pandemic has been a disruptive force in some many areas of businesses and influencer marketing business felt its heat as well.
+And influencers have become more confident of their power to sell products for brands, as this form of marketing moved from informal arrangements to a central pillar of a long-term strategy.
+Obviously, the last two years of the COVID-19 pandemic have been a disruptive force in so many areas of businesses, and the influencer marketing businesses felt its heat as well.

-Now, how much does Instagram influencer marketing cost?
-An Instagram post cost varies, it depends how many followers a particular Instagram influencer has.
-There are five influencer categories based on the followers number – Nano, Micro, Mid, Macro and Mega.
-An Instagram post rates range from $10, posted by Nano influencer to $10k and more, posted by Mega influencer.
+An Instagram post cost varies, it depends on how many followers a particular Instagram influencer has.
+There are five influencer categories based on the follower’s number – Nano, Micro, Mid, Macro, and Mega.
+Introducing these categories lead to the creation of influencer rate sheets for posting on various social media platforms.
+In particular, the Instagram post rates range from $10, posted by Nano influencers to $10k and more, posted by Mega influencers.

 |Type of Influencers||Rate|